usgs/pestpp/documentation/pestpp_users_manual.md

 And save this file and pass the name of the file as *ies_phi_factor_file*.
 With this, PESTPP-IES will evaluate the prior parameter ensemble (or load these results as part of a restart), then using the mean measurement phi and the mean residuals across all realizations, adjust the weights of all non-zero-weighted observations associated with the “weight groups” such that the heads and flows are 75% and 25% of the mean measurement phi.
 Note that the mean measurement phi value is maintained – if it was 1005 before weight adjustment, it will still be 1005 after the adjustment.
 But the head-type observations will contribute 753.75 and the flow-type observations will contribute 251.25.

 When using a weight ensemble and the multi-modal solution process, users may also wish to control the internal weight adjustment process at the realization level.
 This is support by the *ies_phi_factors_by_real* flag.
-If set to “true”, PESTPP-IES will expect the format the of *ies_phi_factors* file to change such that it is a table of values, where the row labels are the realization names (which must be coincident with the realization names in the obs+noise ensemble if supplied through the *ies_observation_ensemble* option), and the column labels should the same form of observation group “tags” discussed above.
+If set to “true”, PESTPP-IES will expect the format the of the *ies_phi_factor_file* file to change such that it is a table of values, where the row labels are the realization names (which must be coincident with the realization names in the obs+noise ensemble if supplied through the *ies_observation_ensemble* option), and the column labels should the same form of observation group “tags” discussed above.

 If users want to have more fine-grained control of the weight adjustment, option are available in both pyEMU and the PEST utilities.